bismuthfoundation/Hack-with-BIS/20-DocShield-MakingOf/readme.md

  Variables are like `{{ var_name }}` and you can use python alike syntax for loops and conditions.

- See the full html template source code: (LINK)
+ See the full html template source code: (https://github.com/bismuthfoundation/TornadoWallet/blob/master/wallet/crystals/212_docshield/themes/default/about.html)
  The wallet is themeable, so what we're dealing with is only the content part of the GUI.
 Menu, sidebar, footer, are handled by the global theme.

  The core of our template is like